Entrance requirements: graduate studies

 Accreditation standards require that we limit the number of students in our program; as such, only students who have been formally admitted to graduate school can enroll in SHS graduate courses.
 Audiology receives an average of 22 applications each year; 6 to 8 students are accepted annually.
 Speech-language pathology receives an average of 100 applications each year; 20 to 25 students are accepted annually.

-The College of Health requires a minimum TOEFL score of 550 for all non-English speaking graduate applicants; SHS requires a minimum score of 560.
+The College of Health requires a minimum TOEFL score of 550 for all non-English speaking graduate applicants (who graduated from non-English speaking Universities); SHS requires a minimum score of 560.

 GPA and GRE